 A popular way to consume cabbage is in a fermented form such as sauerkraut and kimchi.
-Chocked full of probiotics, fermented foods are one of the best things you can consume for your immune and digestive systems.
-Healthy microbes generate an acidic environment to preserve and develop flavor and enzymes in fermentation that make vitamins and minerals easier to absorb.
+Chocked full of probiotics, fermented foods might be one of the best things you can consume for your immune and digestive systems.
+Healthy microbes generate an acidic environment to preserve and develop flavor; the enzymes produced in fermentation make vitamins and minerals easier to absorb.

-The fiber and water content in cabbage also helps to prevent constipation and maintain a healthy digestive tract.
-Eating adequate fiber promotes regularity, which is crucial for the daily excretion toxins through the bile and stool.
+The fiber and water content in cabbage also help to prevent constipation and maintain a healthy digestive tract.
+Eating adequate fiber promotes regularity, which is crucial for the excretion of toxins through the bile and stool.